2022–23 Manchester United F.C. season: Knockout phase

 Having finished second in their group, United played in the Europa League knock-out round playoffs against one of the eight third-placed teams from the UEFA Champions League group stage.
 There were no other English teams in the draw conducted on 7 November 2022, so all eight opponents were possible: Ajax, Barcelona, Bayer Leverkusen, Juventus, Red Bull Salzburg, Sevilla, Shakhtar Donetsk and Sporting CP.
 United were drawn first from the group runners-up pot, paired with Barcelona.
 The two teams have previously met in 13 competitive matches, most notably in the 1991 European Cup Winners' Cup final – which United won 2–1 – and the 2009 and 2011 UEFA Champions League finals, which Barcelona won 2–0 and 3–1, respectively.
-It is the sides' first meeting since the 2018–19 Champions League quarter-finals, which United lost 4–0 on aggregate.
+It was the sides' first meeting since the 2018–19 Champions League quarter-finals, which United lost 4–0 on aggregate.
 United came on a quest to win away against Barcelona for the first time ever, and almost did it.
 After Marcos Alonso scored the opener at the 50th minute, it only took two minutes for Marcus Rashford to score the equaliser, his 22nd goal of the campaign.
 It was his cross that forced Jules Koundé to make a mistake and scored an own goal seven minutes later.
 However, former Leeds United winger Raphinha, who assisted Alonso for the first goal, scored himself 14 minutes from full time as the teams settled for a 2–2 draw.
 In the second leg, United went behind after just 18 minutes to a penalty from Robert Lewandowski.
 Second half goals from Brazilian duo Fred and Antony turned around the match and tie as United secured only their fourth competitive win over Barcelona, and the first since the 2007–08 UEFA Champions League semi-finals.